-Clinical trial Phase 2 – is the new testament effective?
+Clinical trial Phase 2 – is the new treatment effective?

 Clinical trial Phase 3 – Is the new treatment better than the existing alternatives?

 Who should join clinical trials:

 Any time you or a loved one is diagnosed with cancer you should also look at clinical trial alternatives.
 They are available to patients with all the different cancer stages and offer treatment alternatives not just as a last resort.